panda7789/docs.cs-cz/docs/visual-basic/programming-guide/concepts/linq/using-xslt-to-transform-an-xml-tree.md

 ---
-title: Transformace stromu XML pomocí XSLT (Visual Basic) ms.date: 07/20/2015 ms.assetid: 3390ca68-c270-4e1d-b64b-6a063a77017c
+title: Transformace stromu XML pomocí XSLT ms.date: 07/20/2015 ms.assetid: 3390ca68-c270-4e1d-b64b-6a063a77017c
-ms.openlocfilehash: 0d6255767b241083f5623a8b379ab6554b03f0e9
+ms.openlocfilehash: f8d7de508fb954148b8b16ddf24966289f191bbb
-ms.sourcegitcommit: 1f12db2d852d05bed8c53845f0b5a57a762979c8
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 10/18/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72582350"
+ms.locfileid: "74350519"
 ---
-# <a name="using-xslt-to-transform-an-xml-tree-visual-basic"></a>Transformace stromu XML pomocí XSLT (Visual Basic)
+# <a name="using-xslt-to-transform-an-xml-tree-visual-basic"></a>Using XSLT to Transform an XML Tree (Visual Basic)

-Můžete vytvořit strom XML, vytvořit <xref:System.Xml.XmlReader> ze stromu XML, vytvořit nový dokument a vytvořit <xref:System.Xml.XmlWriter>, který bude zapisovat do nového dokumentu.
-Pak můžete vyvolat transformaci XSLT, předání <xref:System.Xml.XmlReader> a <xref:System.Xml.XmlWriter> transformaci.
-Po úspěšném dokončení transformace se nový strom XML naplní výsledky transformace.
+You can create an XML tree, create an <xref:System.Xml.XmlReader> from the XML tree, create a new document, and create an <xref:System.Xml.XmlWriter> that will write into the new document.
+Then, you can invoke the XSLT transformation, passing the <xref:System.Xml.XmlReader> and <xref:System.Xml.XmlWriter> to the transformation.
+After the transformation successfully completes, the new XML tree is populated with the results of the transform.

 ## <a name="example"></a>Příklad